danielhua23/ai_sprint_shanghai/hackathon_guides/track2-agent/3_benchmark_generated_kernel/README.md

 before deadline, you must submit your modification to repo by creating a Pull Requests, following below steps

+* step0: ensure you are under your forked repo

 * step1: using git status see the files you changed

 ```bash